Roman conquest of the Iberian Peninsula: Conflict between Vascones and Celtiberians

 For more than a century, the Vascones (who are considered to be the ancestors of the Basques) and the Celtiberians fought over the rich land of the River Ebro Valley.
 The Celtiberian town of Calagurris (Calahorra) probably carried the brunt of the conflict, helped by tribal alliances.
 The Vascones probably had a fairly important settlement on the other side of the Ebro, in an area across from Calagurris, which also gained the support of Vascones from other areas.
 The Celtiberians destroyed the city of the Vascones and occupied lands on the other side of the Ebro.
-Since the so-called "Celtiberians" were enemies of Rome, the Basques were Rome's allies.
+The Celtiberians were enemies of Rome, whereas the Vascones were Rome's allies.
 When Calagurris was destroyed by the Romans it was repopulated with Vascones.
 It was probably the first Vascon city on the other side of this river, in the historical region of Old Castille.